ssenmosip/mosip-temp-documentation/FRS-ID-Repository.md

 ### 2.3 Regenerate a VID [**[↑]**](#table-of-content)

 Upon receiving a request with the parameter: VID, ver, the system performs the following steps to regenerate a specific type of VID:
-1. Validates if the regeneration policy for the VID type in the request is manual.
+1. Validates if the regeneration policy for the VID in the request is manual.
-1. Retrieves all the policy for the VID type in the request.
+1. Retrieves all the policy for the VID in the request.
 1. Validates the number of active instances of the VID type as follows:
    * If more than one instances are configured for the VID type and the maximum count has not been reached, then a new VID will be issued.
 If maximum count is exceeded it will report an error.
    * If an active VID of the requested VID type is not found, then the system will generate a new VID for the requested VID Type.